-- Talk about their jobs and enthuse the children about the range of opportunities open to them and how important reading and numeracy were in their school days; bringing learning to life and making it relevant
+- Talk about their jobs and enthuse the children about the range of opportunities open to them and how important reading and numeracy were in their school days: BENEFIT – it brings learning to life and makes it relevant

-- Talk about the different background and cultures they come from and in doing so help broaden young people’s horizons and raise aspirations
+- Talk about the different background and cultures they come from: BENEFIT – helps broaden young people’s horizons and raise their aspirations

-- Take part in a literacy or numeracy activity with a small group of children, to contribute to improving basic skills and confidence
+- Take part in a literacy or numeracy activity with a small group of children: BENEFIT – contributes to improving their basic skills and confidence

 - Act as judges in projects and competitions e.g. enterprise or environment schemes